cool-RR/python_toolbox/README.markdown

 [Mailing lists](http://docs.garlicsim.org/misc/mailing-lists.html)

-If you wish, it's possible to just run the gui and play with it without installing anything.
+If you wish, it's possible to just run the GUI and play with it without installing anything.
 To do so, download the repo and run the `run_gui.py` file in the root folder.

 # What is GarlicSim? #